 Over the last several years, these Author Earnings reports have been the source of big news in the publishing industry, providing a contrasting (pro-indie) view of the e-book market to the reporting by AAP and the traditional industry.
 Basically, their numbers suggest that self-published books, which are largely untracked by industry reporting, have come to dominate the genre fiction e-book market.

-The fundamental problem, of course, is that Author Earnings reports don’t have actual sales numbers.
+The fundamental problem is that Author Earnings reports don’t have actual sales numbers.
 They have estimates based on a snapshot of the bestseller lists and book ranks from a single day.
 The shakiest part, of course, is the part where Data Guy takes a book’s sales rank and guesstimates how many copies have sold.
 Numerous indie authors provided Data Guy with their actual sales numbers to help fine-tune the algorithm, and he claims it’s 95% accurate.

 Everything was fine and good, with indies championing the AE reports and what they herald, until Data Guy announced BookStat, a commercial service that he’d provide to customers with >$10 million in annual sales.
 Long story short, he cashed in, and lots of indie authors were unhappy.
 See The New Publishing Standard for Mark’s interesting (if not completely unbiased) analysis.